inkarkat/vim-GrepTasks/README.md

 - TaskList.vim ([vimscript #2607](http://www.vim.org/scripts/script.php?script_id=2607)) searches only the current file triggered by a mapping, and displays in a scratch buffer.
+- remaining-todos ([vimscript #5571](http://www.vim.org/scripts/script.php?script_id=5571)) warns the user that there are a certain number of TODO marks when leaving a file.

 USAGE
 ------------------------------------------------------------------------------